October 1996:

 family of six children, died.
 The death certificate records

-months, died.
+and eight months, died.
 This time the cause of death was "Stomatitis.
 Exhaustion."
-In less than five weeks the family of six
+In less than five weeks the family

 Thomas was thirty years old at this time.
 He had lived within a small area of Bethnal Green all of his life, but the